Prism Ruby parser

 void prettyprint(const uint8_t *source, size_t length) {

-pm_parser_init(&parser, source, length, NULL);
+pm_parser_t *parser = pm_parser_new(arena, source, length, NULL);

-pm_node_t *root = pm_parse(&parser);
+pm_node_t *root = pm_parse(parser);

-printf("%*.s\n", (int) buffer.length, buffer.value);
+printf("%*.s\n", (int) pm_buffer_length(buffer), pm_buffer_value(buffer));

 }

-A pointer to the start of the buffer.
+Return the length of the buffer.